 Your education can help you reach your professional and personal goals.
 While Capella cannot guarantee that a graduate will secure any specific career outcome, such as a job title, promotion, or salary increase, we encourage you to explore potential jobs and employment settings.
 Here are some ideas and examples for a graduate with an MS in Marriage and Family Therapy.

 *These are examples intended to serve as a general guide.
 Some positions may prefer or even require previous experience, licensure, certifications, and/or other designations along with a degree.
 Because many factors determine what position an individual may attain, Capella cannot guarantee that a graduate will secure any specific job title, a promotion, salary increase, or other career outcome.
 We encourage you to research requirements for your job target and career goals.

 It is important to understand all educational and individual requirements for licensing.
 Capella University cannot guarantee licensure, certification, or endorsement.
 State regulations vary regarding professional licensure.
 It is your responsibility to understand and comply with requirements for your state.

 Help others access the support they need when you discover the helping profession that’s right for you.

-Help your patients better their lives.
-Start your career in marriage and family therapy and work with individuals, couples and groups.
+Help your clients better their lives.
+Start your career in marriage and family therapy and work with individuals, couples and families.